fmidev/aviation-message-archiver/src/doc/README.md

 later in the execution chain may then override values set by previously executed populators.
 The configuration applies to all [products](#products).
 Any populator may be configured to execute conditionally.

-Template of message populators configuration is:
+Template of message populators configuration:

 ```yaml
 production-line: